-Install the same thickness of impeller shims (60) as previously removed and screw the impeller onto the shaft until tight.
-Make sure the seal spring seats squarely over the step on the back of the impeller.
+Inspect the impeller and replace it if cracked or badly worn.
+Install the same thickness of impeller shims (60) as previously removed, and screw the impeller onto the shaft until tight.

-The clearance between the back of the impeller and the seal plate should be between 0.020 and 0.040 inch (0,51 to 1,02 mm).
-Measure this clearance and add or remove shims from the impeller adjusting shim set until the correct clearance is achieved.
+A clearance of .020 to .040 inch (0,51 to 1,02 mm) between the impeller and the seal plate is necessary for maximum pump efficiency.
+Measure this clearance and add or remove impeller shims until this clearance is reached.